saforem2/intro-hpc-bootcamp-2025/docs/content/01-neural-networks/1-mnist/index.md

 We will now download the dataset that contains handwritten digits.
 MNIST is a popular dataset, so we can download it via the PyTorch library.

+Note:

-Note: - x is for the inputs (images of handwritten digits) and y is for the labels or outputs (digits 0-9) - We are given “training” and “test” datasets.
-Training datasets are used to fit the model.
-Test datasets are saved until the end, when we are satisfied with our model, to estimate how well our model generalizes to new data.
+- `x` is for the inputs (images of handwritten digits)
+- `y` is for the labels or outputs (digits 0-9)
+- We are given “training” and “test” datasets.
+  - Training datasets are used to fit the model.
+  - Test datasets are saved until the end, when we are satisfied with our model, to estimate how well our model generalizes to new data.

 Note that downloading it the first time might take some time.

-The data is split as follows: - 60,000 training examples, 10,000 test examples -
+The data is split as follows:

+- 60,000 training examples, 10,000 test examples
-inputs: 1 x 28 x 28 pixels - outputs (labels): one integer per example
+- inputs: 1 x 28 x 28 pixels
+- outputs (labels): one integer per example

 ``` python
 training_data = torchvision.datasets.MNIST(